The Role of Franchise Registration Laws by State

 A filing state is one that requires the franchisor to file and pay a fee but does not require the franchisor to submit documents and seek approval to sell franchises, like a registration state.

-South Carolina is a franchise-filing state and has a franchise-filing fee of $100
+Is a franchise-filing state and has a franchise-filing fee of $100

 Franchise Registration States: